-URBANA HIGH SCHOOL is just off the I-270 technology corridor, approximately 45 minutes north of Washington, DC and 70 minutes west of Baltimore, Maryland.
+URBANA HIGH SCHOOL is located just off the I-270 technology corridor, approximately 45 minutes northwest of Washington, DC.
+We serve a school community centered in southeastern Frederick County, Maryland.

 Approximately 75% of UHS students attend 4-year colleges following high school; another 20% go on to 2-year colleges, with the remaining students attending vocational schools, going directly into the work force or joining the military.
 Our students are routinely offered admission to some of the most competitive colleges in the country.

-Our school and neighborhood communities are active supporters of UHS programs.
-We have a television studio that produces a daily news and announcements program.
-We offer several annual drama productions and have an extremely active club schedule involving the majority of our students in a wide spectrum of activities from Model United Nations Club and Engineering Club to Rock Music Appreciation Club and Ice Hockey Club.
-Our faculty members are enthusiastically committed to encouraging students to explore individual interests and achieve success in their classes.
+Our school and neighborhood communities are active supporters of UHS programs; we appreciate our PTSA and several booster organizations that support academics, athletics, and the arts.
+We offer several annual performing arts productions and have an extremely active club schedule involving the majority of our students in a wide spectrum of activities from Model United Nations Club and Engineering Club to Red Cross Club and Gay/Straight Alliance.
+Our faculty members are enthusiastically committed to encouraging students to explore individual interests and achieve success through extra and co-curricular activities.